What Is Chapter 7 Bankruptcy?

 - Your debts

-Be sure to work with a Chapter 7 bankruptcy attorney in Downey, CA to ensure your paperwork is completed accurately and filed properly.
+Be sure to work with a Chapter 7 bankruptcy attorney in Downey, CA, to ensure your paperwork is completed accurately and filed properly.

 What Happens After I File For Chapter 7 Bankruptcy In Los Angeles County?

 By filing for Chapter 7 bankruptcy, you are technically placing the property you own and the debts you owe in the hands of the bankruptcy court.
-You can’t sell or give away any of the property you own when you file or pay off your pre-filing debts, without the court’s consent.
-However, with a few exceptions, you can do what you wish with property you acquire and income you earn after you file for bankruptcy.
+You can’t sell or give away any of the property you own when you file or pay off your pre-filing debts without the court’s consent.
+However, with a few exceptions, you can do what you wish with the property you acquire and the income you earn after you file for bankruptcy.

 The court exercises its control over your property through a court-appointed person called a “bankruptcy trustee.”
 The trustee’s primary duty is to see that your creditors are paid as much as possible of what you owe them.
 And the more assets the trustee recovers for creditors, the more the trustee is paid.

 About 10 days after you file, you (and all the creditors you list in your bankruptcy papers) will receive a notice “creditor’s meeting” has been scheduled.
-The bankruptcy trustee runs the meeting and ask you questions about your bankruptcy.
+The bankruptcy trustee runs the meeting and asks you questions about your bankruptcy.
 In the vast majority of Chapter 7 bankruptcies, this is the debtor’s only visit to the courthouse.
-Make sure your rights are protected by having a Chapter 7 bankruptcy attorney in Downey, CA by your side.
+Make sure your rights are protected by having a Chapter 7 bankruptcy attorney in Downey, CA, by your side.